-Should an antiemetic be required, Zofran (ondansetron) is a safe alternative.
+Should an antiemetic be required, ondansetron (Zofran) is a safe alternative.
 For additional contraindicated medications, refer to the Parkinson's Care Summary for Health Professionals.

-4. The patient needs to move their body as safely and regularly as possible, ideally three times a day.
+4. The patient needs to move their body as safely and regularly as possible, ide eally three times a day.